-At LLNL in 2020, radionuclides considered for dose contribution to biota from soil were americium-241, cesium-137, hydrogen-3 (tritium), potassium-40, plutonium-238, plutonium-239+240, thorium-232, uranium-235, uranium-238, and strontium-90 (based on gross beta).
-Radionuclides considered for dose contribution to biota from water were tritium, plutonium-239 (based on gross alpha) and strontium-90 (based on gross beta).
+At LLNL in 2022, radionuclides considered for dose contribution to biota from soil were americium-241, cesium-137, hydrogen-3 (tritium), potassium-40, plutonium-238, plutonium-239+240, thorium-232, uranium-235, uranium-238, and strontium-90 (based on gross beta).
+Radionuclides considered for dose contribution to biota from water were tritium, plutonium-239 (surrogate for gross alpha), and strontium-90 (surrogate for gross beta).

-For the LLNL assessment, the maximum concentration of each radionuclide measured in soil and the storm water run-off samples, considering both the Livermore Site and Site 300, were used in the dose screening calculations for the terrestrial and aquatic fractions.
-This approach resulted in a conservative assessment, given that the maximum concentrations in the media originate from different locations within a large area.
-It accounts for the exposure at both the Livermore Site and Site 300, and no plant or animal would likely be exposed to both simultaneously.
+For the LLNL assessment, the maximum concentration of each radionuclide measured in soil and storm water run-off samples at both the Livermore Site and Site 300 were used in the dose screening calculations for the terrestrial and aquatic fractions.
+This approach resulted in a conservative assessment because the maximum concentrations in the media originate from different locations within a large area.
+This accounts for the exposure at both the Livermore Site and Site 300 and no plant or animal would likely be exposed to both simultaneously.

-For 2020, the total sum of the fractions for the aquatic ecosystem animals was 0.022 with the limiting concentrations from nuclides in water.
-The total sum of the fractions for the terrestrial ecosystem animals and plants was 0.30 with the limiting concentrations from radionuclides in soil.
-These fractions for both ecosystems are below 1 showing that, even using the most conservative assumptions, LLNL's impacts on biota are minimal.
+For 2022, the total sum of the fractions for the aquatic ecosystem animals was 0.079 with the limiting concentrations from radionuclides in water.
+The total sum of the fractions for the terrestrial ecosystem animals and plants was 0.16 with the limiting concentrations from radionuclides in soil.
+These fractions for both ecosystems are below one.
+Therefore, even using the most conservative assumptions, LLNL's impacts on biota are minimal.